 Do I need to make a project for every client?

-Can I have multiple clients inside of one project for a group program or event?
+Can I have multiple clients inside of one project?

-No, each project can only be associated with one client.
-If you'll be onboarding multiple clients in a program or event, each client will need their own project.
+No. Each project is only associated with one client.
+If you'll be onboarding multiple clients for a program or event, each client will need their own project.

 Did this answer your question?